What is a product development strategy?

 Product development strategy definition

-A product development strategy can be defined as a strategy that involves developing new products or making modification to existing products and then offering them to current or new markets.
+A product development strategy can be defined as a strategy that involves developing new products or making modifications to existing products and then offering them to current or new markets.
 A product development plan or a product launch strategy is employed when there is no scope for growth in the current market with the company’s existing offerings.
 Here, the companies have three choices to make- create an updated version of the current product, introduce a new product, or cease the production of an existing non-performing product.

 Benefits of product development strategy